The Rise of Voice Authentication Biometrics as a Security Solution

 - Cost-effective to integrate into some other devices as well such as home appliances and automobiles.

-- Convenient and very familiar for most users.
+- Convenient and very familiar to most users.

 - Contactless, and therefore more hygienic and less invasive.